 class SampleClass def call api.login end private def api SampleApi.new end end

 require 'spec_helper' describe SampleClass do describe '#call' do it 'calls API' do api = SampleApi.new allow(SampleApi).to receive(:new).and_return(api) allow(api).to receive(:login) sample_class = SampleClass.new sample_class.call expect(api).to have_received(:login).once end end end

 it looks good.
 What if we want to add new method to

 SampleApi and then call it before

 #login method?
 Let’s do it:

 when we run our test, it’s still green.
 It’s a bad news because we changed the class implementation.
 When we are using not stubbed instance we are losing control over executed methods.
-It may be hard to spot such issue, especially when a method is updated by someone who doesn’t use Test Driven Development approach.
+It may be hard to spot such issue, especially, when method is updated by someone who don’t use Test Driven Development approach.

 instance_double instead.
 What will happen if we replace